-We invite you to contribute your expertise to the conversation and education happening around assistive technology at ATIA 2021.
-This year, we are excited to announce the conference will be presented virtually offering a wide variety of live, pre-recorded and on-demand educational content for assistive technology professionals and those who work and teach people with differing abilities.
+We invite you to contribute your expertise to the conversation and education happening around assistive technology at ATIA 2024.
+This year, we are excited to announce the conference will be at a new venue in Orlando, the Orlando World Center Marriott.

 We are looking for presentations from:

 Abstracts should cover the use of assistive technology from a practitioner or user perspective and may be in the form of a best practices case study, demonstration, implementation study, panel discussion, research paper, or tips and techniques session.

 ATIA 2024 is planned around Session Strands exploring the newest technologies and the most important questions and issues in the AT field today.
 Our Strand Advisors and Partners are international content leaders and representatives from strategic professional organizations such as ACVREP, AOTA, ASHA, ATAP, CAST, JAN, RESNA, USSAAC and WebAIM.